folio-org/curriculum/README.md

 1. Launch the VirtualBox guest: `vagrant up`
 1. Connect to the VirtualBox guest: `vagrant ssh`

+Note: Do this download prior to attending a workshop.
+If also doing [Lesson 6](06_vm_stable.md) then get it ready beforehand too.

 <div class="vagrant-note" markdown="1">
 In subsequent lessons, the command lines are executed within the VirtualBox guest.
 Be sure you are connected to the VirtualBox guest (from the host computer: `vagrant ssh`) before running the commands.